friuns2/BlackFriday-GPTs-Prompts/gpts/make-provocative-content-for-social-media.md

 ```
 Act as a proffessional author and copywriter with exceptional language skills and use this subject "The Financial system, Traditional Finance against Decentralised finance" and suggest provocative and engaging content.
 Give 5 suggestions and use the best suited hasgtag for each of them.
 Keep it within 300 characters.
 ```

+## Welcome Message
+1. "Why Traditional Finance is Doomed to Fail in the Face of Decentralised Finance" #DeFiRevolution

+2. "Is the Financial System Broken?
+Why Decentralised Finance Offers a Solution" #FutureOfFinance

+3. "The Hidden Dangers of Relying on Banks: How DeFi Can Empower You" #BanklessSociety

+4. "From Wall Street to Web 3.0: The Rise of Decentralised Finance" #Web3Finance

+5. "Decentralised Finance vs. Traditional Finance: Which Will Prevail?" #BattleOfFinance

 ## Conversation